 \subsection{Review of the trivial case.}

 To motivate our definition of a dimension $\Gamma$-group, we review the relevant definitions in the case when $\Gamma$ is trivial.
-Recall that a pre-ordered abelian group $G$ is {\em unperforated} if \begin{itemize} \item for every positive integer $n$ and every $x\in G,$ $nx\geq 0$ implies that $x\geq 0.$ \end{itemize} A pre-ordered group $G$ is a {\em dimension group} if it is directed, partially ordered, unperforated and has the interpolation property.
+Recall that a pre-ordered abelian group $G$ is {\em unperforated} if the following condition holds. \begin{itemize} \item For every positive integer $n$ and every $x\in G,$ $nx\geq 0$ implies that $x\geq 0.$ \end{itemize} A pre-ordered abelian group $G$ is a {\em dimension group} if it is directed, partially ordered, unperforated and has the interpolation property.